VinACE/samples-python-flask/README.md

 ## Prerequisites

+Before running this sample, you will need the following:

+* An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
+* An Okta Application, configured for Web mode.
+This is done from the Okta Developer Console and you can find instructions [here][OIDC Web Application Setup Instructions].
+When following the wizard, use the default properties.
+They are designed to work with our sample applications.

+## Installation

-This sample app depends on [Node.js](https://nodejs.org/en/) for front-end dependencies and some build scripts - if you don't have it, install it from [nodejs.org](https://nodejs.org/en/).
+This sample app depends on [Node.js](https://nodejs.org/en/) to build the front-end application.
+If you don't have it, install it from [nodejs.org](https://nodejs.org/en/).

 ```bash
 # Verify that node is installed